MeteoSwiss-APN/pyflexplot/README.md

 ### Roadmap to your first Contribution

-Generally, the source code of your library is located in `src/<library_name>`.
-The blueprint will generate some example code in `mutable_number.py`, `utils.py` and `cli.py`. `cli.py` thereby serves as an entry point for functionalities you want to execute from the command line, it is based on the Click library.
+Generally, the source code of your library is located in `src/<library_name>`. `cli.py` thereby serves as an entry point for functionalities you want to execute from the command line and it is based on the Click library.
 If you do not need interactions with the command line, you should remove `cli.py`.
 Moreover, of course there exist other options for command line interfaces, a good overview may be found [here](https://realpython.com/comparing-python-command-line-parsing-libraries-argparse-docopt-click/), we recommend however to use click.
 The provided example code should provide some guidance on how the individual source code files interact within the library.
 In addition to the example code in `src/<library_name>`, there are examples for unit tests in `tests/<library_name>/`, which can be triggered with `pytest` from the command line.
 Once you implemented a feature (and of course you also